 The best option is to use a dry ice brick.
 It will last longer.
 But for average weekend trips, you can use regular ice bricks or reusable freezer packs.
 They will suffice for one to two days.

-Lay the ice brick/ reusable freezer at the bottom and cover it with a thin layer of ice cubes.
+Lay the ice brick/ reusable freezer pack at the bottom and cover it with a thin layer of ice cubes.
 Then start packing it with food.

 5. Pack in a chronological order

 Always pack your food in order.
 Follow the first in, last out method.
 In this method, pack the last thing you will eat at the bottom.
-For example, say you are planning to have a stake in the last day of camping.
+For example, say you are planning to have a steak on the last day of camping.
 So put the raw steak in the cooler first.
 That means it will go at the bottom and to get there you will have to consume the ones that are placed on top of that.

 Remember to use airtight containers for them.
 It is wise to bag items that will be used together.
 It will reduce the cooler open time.